microsoft/workshop-library/short/codespaces-project-template-js/README.md

 ### GitHub Pages

-<a href="https://pages.github.com/" target="_blank">GitHub Pages</a> allows you to host websites directly from your GitHub repository.
+[GitHub Pages](https://pages.github.com/) allows you to host websites directly from your GitHub repository.
 This project is already set up for you to get your portfolio deployed to GitHub pages with minimal steps.

 With your project open in Codespaces: